-The winter hike to Talapus Lake (which can also be paired with Ollalie Lake) can be done as a hike (waterproof boots recommended) or with snowshoes.
+The winter hike to Talapus Lake (which can also be paired with Ollalie Lake in the summer) can be done as a hike (waterproof boots recommended) or with snowshoes.
 Either way, you climb about 900-feet in elevation and stomp a little more than 2-miles through the snow to reach the lake.

 TIP: Follow the trail/tracks to the left after you enter the Talapus Lake trail from the parking lot.
 DO NOT follow the footsteps straight.

 So…if you’re looking for a fun winter hike near Seattle, Talapus Lake is a great option.
-It’s a very do-able trek (again, keep an eye on the weather and road conditions) to a beautiful, snowy, peaceful spot.
+It’s a very do-able trek to a beautiful, snowy, peaceful spot.

 Have you ever done the winter hike to Talapus Lake?
 How was your experience?
 We’d love to hear from you!
 Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to visit around the Emerald City!